d8yan/pizza/README.md

 # About the Project

 This project is a web application for a pizza store.
 It is built using HTML, CSS, and Javascript.
-The application allows people view pizza store im and make reservation.
+The application allows people view pizza store information and make reservation.

 # Navigating the Repo